Bethel-nz/wiggly/README.md

 });
 ```

 - `app`: Optional.
 Your instance of Hono.
-If not provided, a new instance is created. see [hono docs]("https://hono.dev/docs/")
+If not provided, a new instance is created.
+See [Hono docs](https://hono.dev/docs/).
 - `base_path`: The base path for all routes.
 - `middleware_dir`: Optional.
 Path to the global middleware directory.
 - `routes_dir`: Optional.
 Path to the routes directory.